-Sometimes a certain plant just doesn’t grow right where it’s locate and needs to be moved.
+Sometimes a certain plant just doesn’t grow right where it’s located and needs to be moved.
 Other times, a plant may quickly outgrow a landscape.
 Either way, moving a plant from one site to another can cause stress, or even death, if not done properly.
 Fast growing mimosa trees can quickly outgrow an area.
-While the average 25-foot height of one mimosa tree doesn’t sound that hard to fit in to the landscape, mimosa trees seed profusely, and one mimosa tree can quickly turn in to a stand of mimosa trees.
+While the average 25-foot (7.5 m.) height of one mimosa tree doesn’t sound that hard to fit into the landscape, mimosa trees seed profusely, and one mimosa tree can quickly turn into a stand of mimosa trees.
 Continue reading to learn about properly moving mimosa trees and when to transplant a mimosa tree.

 Mimosa Tree Transplanting

 Many times, mimosa trees are planted as specimen plants in landscape beds near a home or patio.
 Their sweet-smelling flowers bloom in midsummer and then form into long seed pods that disperse seeds everywhere.
 As we get busy with other things in the garden in late summer and fall, it’s easy to overlook the seeding habits of mimosa until the following year when seedlings pop up all over.

 With its adaptation to almost any soil type, tolerance of full sun to part shade, and quick growth rate, your one specimen mimosa can quickly turn into a thicket of mimosa.
 While this may be fine for a windbreak or privacy screen, a dense stand of mimosa can take over a small landscape bed.
 In time, you may find yourself needing to move mimosa trees to a location where they can be allowed to grow and seed densely.